Distance and Continuing Education

-Distance and Continuing Education (DCE) offers online undergraduate courses for college credit through Flexible Learning.
+Distance & Continuing Education (DCE) offers fully online undergraduate courses for college credit through UF Flexible Learning.

-These online courses provide flexible educational opportunities for students who are not currently enrolled at UF and:
+The primary purpose of this program is to provide high-quality flexible educational opportunities for students in the State University System, Florida College System, and beyond who are not currently enrolled at UF and:

 - Have conflicting schedules